 Eat, Drink, Collect

-Accommodation is available at the Bharatpur Forest Lodge, Shanti Kutir, Dak Bungalow and Circuit Office.
-There are several resorts and 3 star hotels located close to the park to accommodate the visitors.
+Accommodation is available at the Bharatpur Forest Lodge, Shanti Kutir, Dak Bungalow, and Circuit Office.
+There are also several resorts and 3-star hotels located close to the park for visitors.

 Best Time to Visit

-The best time to visit Keoladeo National Park during the winter season, i.e., from October to February.
+The best time to visit Keoladeo National Park is during the winter season, i.e., from October to February.
 The park remains open from sunrise to sunset throughout the year.
 Visitors from India are charged Rs.
-25/- per person as entry fee, while those coming from foreign countries have to pay Rs.
-200/- per person as entry fee.
+25 per person as an entry fee, while foreign visitors need to pay Rs.
+200 per person.

 How to Reach

-The nearest airport to Keoladeo National Park is situated in Agra at a distance of around 56 kilometres.
-The closest international airport is located in Delhi, at a distance of approximately 184 kilometres.
-The city of Bharatpur falls on the Delhi-Bombay rail route and enjoys excellent connectivity with many major stations falling under this route.
+The nearest airport to Keoladeo National Park is located in Agra, around 56 kilometers away.
+The closest international airport is in Delhi, approximately 184 kilometers from the park.

-Inside the city, visitors have an array of public transportation methods to choose from.
-The best way is to hire a bicycle and explore the park and other parts of the city, as you will not be dependent on the driver’s vigor and cross any traffic jams that may cause delay in reaching from one place to another.
+Inside the city, visitors have a variety of public transportation options.
+The best way is to hire a bicycle to explore the park and other parts of the city, as this will help avoid traffic jams and make the journey more pleasant.